payu-india/CMS-Chatbot/custom_blocks/Verify_Payment_Tabs.md

 ---
 <br />

-<p>Upon receiving the response, we recommend performing a reconciliation step to validate all transaction details.\
+<p>Upon receiving the response, PayU recommends you performing a reconciliation step to validate all transaction details.
 You can verify your payments using either of the following methods:</p>

 <Tabs>